10 Business Intelligence Dashboard Examples to Inspire Your Data Strategy

 Operations and IT dashboard

 Operations and IT dashboards function as control towers.
 They give teams visibility into system health, service delivery, and process efficiency.
-These dashboards typically require near-real-time data since operational issues can escalate quickly.
+These dashboards typically require near-real-time data (often powered by streaming analytics) since operational issues can escalate quickly.

 Core metrics for an operations dashboard include: